NVIDIA/NeMo/README.md

 parameter can be used to configure where the result logs will be saved.
 By default, this directory will be created inside the `base_results_dir` indicated in the `conf/config.yaml` file.
 The `override_search_num_nodes` parameter can be used to override the number of nodes that will be used for each training run in the HP grid search.
-By default, leaving this as `null` will run the tool with the smallest possible node count, to save compute.
+By default, leaving this as `auto` will run the tool with the smallest possible node count, to save compute.
 Finally, the `tensor_parallel_sizes`, `pipeline_parallel_sizes`, `micro_batch_sizes`, and `act_ckpt_layers` parameters can be used to override the heuristics that choose the grid search space for these four parameters.
-If these are left as `null`, our tool will select appropriate values.
+If these are left as `auto`, our tool will select appropriate values.
 However, if you wish to override them, you can use these parameters.
-For example, if you only wish to search for configurations with Tensor Parallelism (TP) values of 1 and 2, you can set `tensor_parallel_sizes: [1, 2]` and leave the other parameters as `null`.
+For example, if you only wish to search for configurations with Tensor Parallelism (TP) values of 1 and 2, you can set `tensor_parallel_sizes: [1, 2]` and leave the other parameters as `auto`.

 ###### 5.3.2.2.4.
 Inference HP Search
 <a id="markdown-inference-hp-search" name="inference-hp-search"></a>